 Medical Clearance to Begin Practice and Competition

 In order to try out for, or participate in, a varsity sport at the University of Chicago, every student must complete the required athletic training forms.
-All forms are available at: athletics.uchicago.edu/athletics/training
+All forms and instructions are available at: athletics.uchicago.edu/athletics/training

-All forms and documentation must be submitted to the Athletic Trainer’s office by August 1st for every year of participation.
+All forms and documentation must be completed on ATS by August 1st for every year of participation.

-Please note: A fall sport student-athlete who arrives for preseason without paperwork completed and submitted will not be allowed to try out or practice.
+Please note: A fall sport student-athlete who arrives for preseason without having completed and uploaded on ATS will not be allowed to try out or practice.

-In addition to the required medical forms, you must also complete all insurance forms at: studentinsurance.uchicago.edu
+In addition to the required medical forms, you must also complete the insurance waiver/enrollment at: studentinsurance.uchicago.edu